kerberos-io/documentation/content/factory/getting-started/index.md

 To connect one or more Kerberos Agents to your Kerberos Vault instance, you should open the configuration option and navigate to the `cloud` tab.
 After selected you need to fill-in the credentials from your Kerberos Vault account.
 To connect one or more Kerberos Agents to your Kerberos Vault instance, you should open the configuration option and navigate to the `cloud` tab.
 After selected you need to fill-in the credentials from your Kerberos Vault account.

-- Storage URI: this is the API endpoint of your Kerberos Vault instance.
-Usually this is in the following format: `http(s)://api.yourdomain.com/storage`.
+- Kerberos Vault URI: this is the API endpoint of your Kerberos Vault instance.
+Usually this is in the following format: `http(s)://api.yourdomain.com`.
 Where `api.yourdomain.com` should match your Kerberos Vault API endpoint.
-If you are deploying Kerberos Vault at the edge, in the same cluster, you can use the internal DNS name, as following `http://kerberos-vault.kerberos-vault:8081/storage`.
+If you are deploying Kerberos Vault at the edge, in the same cluster, you can use the internal DNS name, as following `http://kerberos-vault.kerberos-vault:8081`.

 - Provider: the name of the provider, which you created on the Kerberos Vault providers page, to which you want to send your recordings to.